House probe overlooked most Trump-Russia contacts, report claims

 Another key finding, according to CAP’s examination: At least 22 high-ranking Trump campaign officials knew about the contacts during the 2016 campaign and the transition.

-The study was conducted by CAP's Moscow Project, a research initiative aimed at documenting Trump’s Russia ties.
+CAP's Moscow Project is a research initiative aimed at documenting Trump’s Russia ties.

 The report, provided to NBC News, comes as the committee is due to vote Thursday on its final report and effectively end its investigation.
 Committee Democrats disagree with its conclusions and have accused Republicans of prematurely shuttering the probe.

-Note: CORRECTION (March 22, 2018, 11:45 a.m.
-ET): A previous version of this article misspelled the last name of a Russian-Ukrainian political operative and former member of Russian intelligence.
-He is Konstantin Kilimnik, not Kiliminik.